The-DevOps-Daily/devops-daily/ebook/en/content/104-the-lsblk-command.md

 # The ``lsblk`` command

 ## Summary
 The ``lsblk`` command displays the block and loop devices on the system.
-Is is especially useful when you want to format disks, write filesystems, check the filesystem and know the mount point of a device.
+It is especially useful when you want to format disks, write filesystems, check the filesystem and know the mount point of a device.

 ## Syntax
 ```